rya-sge/access-denied/_posts/2025-07-29-automated-market-makers-amm.md

 Smart tokens are issued when purchased and destroyed when liquidiation

-Bancor uses the term of CRR to design K: Constant Reserve Ratio.
+Bancor uses the term of CRR to design K: `Constant Reserve Ratio`.

 This constant was set by the smart token creator, for each reserve token and uses in price calcalation.
 $$